 As more and more customers come to the end of their six month deferral period, customers need to consider what happens if they want to refinance their home loan after a repayment holiday.

 Can I refinance my home loan after the repayment holiday?

 - Major lenders will want at least 3 to 6 months of perfect repayments on your home loan to consider your application.
-Some lenders only want a 3-month history, but this is just a few, and likely they will change this policy to avoid getting inundated.

 The key to approval will be applying with the right lender based on your individual circumstances.